 Should God have refused to create humans just because some would refuse to have a relationship with Him?
 I don’t think so.
 That would allow the evil actions of some to rob others of the wonderful blessing of knowing God and enjoying Him forever.

 My wife Anastasia and I have been married for quite a while; we have five kids.
 Should Christians refuse to start families even though we realize that some of our kids, grandkids, or great grandkids may turn their backs on God and end up in Hell?
 No!
 Why?
-Because we know that many of our kids and grandkids will not turn their backs on God.
+Because we're confident that many of our kids and grandkids will not turn their backs on God.
 And if some turn away from God and end up in Hell, it will be of their own free accord (choice).
 By us giving birth to them, we are not in any way forcing any of them to go to Hell.
 They, like all people, will have the option to receive God’s mercy and forgiveness.

 In order for a meaningful, genuine, loving relationship to exist between God and people, people must be free, free to love Him or free to hate Him.

-Well, of course the answer on the streets will be, “Absolutely not!”
-Most people want the option to move freely about, often times from one unholy pursuit to another.
-So in this respect, God has given mankind the very world that mankind actually wants to live in, a world in which true freedom exists.
+So in this respect, God created the very kind of world people actually want to live in, a world in which true freedom exists.
 Unfortunately, our misuse of that freedom has led to a lot of suffering and our own condemnation.

 Well, the skeptic raises a fifth question...